 Bauhaus’ aim was to join all forms of art together in a “total work of art”, rather than just creating elements individually.
 They designed chairs, teapots, lamps… everything from the basement to the roof!
 And that’s what makes these homes special.
 The homogenous and “clean” style, that uses a handful of primary colors and shapes to radiate tranquility and, why not, class.

 Long story short, at a time when Europe was all about unnecessary flowery ornamentation, this people created a simple, ergonomic and tasteful design that shaped the future of art.
+You will probably recognize some of the names of these illustrious movement, such as Walter Gropius, Mies Van der Rohe or Kandisnky.
 If you want to read more about my new favorite architecture style, check this article.
 If not, let’s move on to this month’s amazing Bauhaus mansions!

 Historic Bauhaus home in Brussels (Belgium)